 In general, Graduate Advisors act as the student's first source of academic program information and provide assistance with the requirements of the program.
+There is one graduate advisor for each of the Areas of Geographic Depth in the program, and you should work primarily with the Graduate Advisor within your area of interest.
 Students should meet with their Graduate Advisor on a regular basis and keep him/her up to date on progress.
 In particular, the Graduate Advisors are responsible for:

-- A. Development of academic study plans with the student. - B. Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis. - C. Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, or qualifying examinations. - D. Periodic review of the student's progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student's progress toward completion of degree requirements. - E. The Graduate Advisor is also responsible for the approval of Planned Educational Leave (PELP). - F. For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and Major Professor.
+- A. Development of academic study plans with the student. - B. Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis. - C. Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, or qualifying examinations.

+- D. Periodic review of the student's progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student's progress toward completion of degree requirements. - E. The Graduate Advisor is also responsible for the approval of Planned Educational Leave (PELP). - F. For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and Major Professor.